 Practical context for this site's readers

-The compounds discussed here are FDA-approved prescription medications.
-They are clinically prescribed in the GLP3 Weight Loss program by board-certified physicians following standard-of-care evaluation.
+The compounds discussed here are prescription medications.
+They are clinically prescribed in the GLP3 Weight Loss program by independent licensed providers following standard-of-care evaluation.
 Research-grade peptide reference compounds for laboratory investigation are available separately through the Telos catalog and are not substitutes for prescribed therapy.